fivetran/terraform-provider-fivetran/docs/resources/connector_schema_config.md

 # Resource: fivetran_connector_schema_config

-This resource allows you to manage connector Standard Config settings.
-Choose schema change handling policy and enable/disable schemas, table and columns.
+This resource allows you to manage the Standard Configuration settings of a connector:
+ - Define the schema change handling settings
+ - Enable and disable schemas, tables, and columns

 The resource is in ALPHA state.
-Resource schema and behavior may be changed further.
+The resource schema and behavior are subject to change without prior notice.

 ## Usage guide

-Once you have defined `schema_change_handling` you should keep in ming that all schema settings will be aligned to chosen policy if not defined in config.
+Note that all configuration settings are aligned to the `schema_change_handling` settings,  except the settings explicitly specified in `schema`.
-In `schema` you define only **exclusions** that differs from chosen policy.
-Default value for `enabled` attribute is `true` so it can be omited in most cases.
+In `schema`, you only override the default settings defined by the chosen `schema_change_handling` option.
+The default value for the `enabled` attribute is `true` so it can be omitted when you want to enable schemas, tables, or columns.

-Allowed `schema_change_handling` policies:
+The allowed `schema_change_handling` options are as follows:
-- ALLOW_ALL - all schemas, tables and columns are ENABLED by default, config contains only DISABLED items
+- `ALLOW_ALL`- all schemas, tables and columns are ENABLED by default.
+You only need  to explicitly specify DISABLED items or hashed tables
-- BLOCK_ALL - all schemas, tables and columns are DISABLED by default, config contains only ENABLED items
+- `BLOCK_ALL` - all schemas, tables and columns are DISABLED by default, the configuration only specifies ENABLED items
-- ALLOW_COLUMNS - all schemas and tables are DISABLED by default, but all columns are ENABLED, config contains ENABLED schemas and tables, and disabled columns
+- `ALLOW_COLUMNS` - all schemas and tables are DISABLED by default, but all columns are ENABLED by default, the configuration specifies ENABLED schemas and tables, and DISABLED columns

-Policy settings and config can't affect core tables and columns, there is no ability manage these elements.
-There will be no errors, provider will just ignore them.
+Note that system-enabled tables and columns (such as primary and foreign key columns, and [system tables and columns](https://fivetran.com/docs/getting-started/system-columns-and-tables)) are synced regardless of the `schema_change_handling` settings and configuration.
+You can only [disable non-locked columns in the system-enabled tables](#nonlockedtablecolumnmanagementinsystemenabledtables).
+If the configuration specifies any system tables or locked system table columns as disabled ( `enabled = "false"`), the provider just ignores these statements.

 ## Usage examples

-### ALLOW_ALL example
+### Example for the ALLOW_ALL option

+In `schema`,  you only need to specify schemas and columns you want to disable (`enabled = "false"`) and tables you want to disable or hash (`hashed = "true"`).

 ```hcl
 resource "fivetran_connector_schema_config" "schema" {